spectrocloud/librarium/content/docs/12.5-vertex/05-enable-non-fips-settings/03-use-non-fips-addon-packs.md

 - Container Network Interface (CNI)
 - Container Storage Interface (CSI)

-You can allow users on the tenant to add non-FIPS-compliant packs to their cluster profiles.
-Add-on packs allow users to customize their cluster profiles.
-Add-on packs enhance cluster functionality by adding profile layers such as system apps, authentication, security, monitoring, logging, ingress, and load balancers.
+You can allow users on the tenant to customize their cluster profiles by using add-on packs, which may *not* be FIPS-compliant.
+Add-on packs enhance cluster functionality by adding profile layers such as system apps, authentication, security, monitoring, logging, and more.

 # Prerequisites